 Here are some ways you can support LGBTQ youth along their journey:

-Members of the LGBTQ community and youth especially are often not given the respect they deserve when it comes to being able to have their voices heard.
+Members of the LGBTQ community, and youth especially, are often not given the respect they deserve when it comes to having their voices heard.
 This has to change.
-Be willing to listen to LGBTQ youth and pay close attention to what they are telling you, whether it is in person, or second hand via social media or the news.
+Be willing to listen to LGBTQ youth and pay close attention to what they are telling you, whether it is in person or second hand via social media or the news.
 They know what they want, what their needs are, and how they are feeling more than anyone.
 Listen with compassion.
+Listen without judgment.

-Being a young person in today’s society is hard enough, add in the fact that you are “different,’ and it suddenly can become even harder than it already is; this is the case for our LGBTQ youth.
-They often feel that they have to act like something they are not around others because of the fear that they will not be accepted for who they are.
-Can you imagine the feeling of constantly wondering if it is okay to be yourself around another person or if you have to be someone else?
-In 2018 it is sad that LGBTQ youth still have to ask themselves this question almost every single day and as an adult and an ally, it is our job to make sure that they know they can always be themselves around us.
+Being a young person in today’s society is hard enough, and add in the fact that you’re “different,” and it suddenly becomes even harder than it already is; this is the case for our LGBTQ youth.
+They often feel that they have to act like something they aren’t around others because of fearing that they won’t be accepted for who they are.
+Can you imagine the feeling of constantly wondering if it’s okay to be yourself around another person or if you have to be someone else?
+It’s unacceptable that LGBTQ youth still have to ask themselves this question almost every single day.
+So as an ally, it’s our job to make sure that they know they can always be themselves around us.

-We invited you to join us and support our LGBTQ youth empowerment initiatives.
+We invite you to join us and support our LGBTQ youth empowerment initiatives.
 Together we can change lives.